Response Chaplain's Certification Program

 IS-200.b - ICS for Single Resources and Initial Action Incidents

-Group (NWCG) U.S. Department of Agriculture.
-United State Fire Administrations
+of Agriculture 3.
+United State Fire Administrations National

-of the course.
-For credential purposes, the courses are equivalent.
+the new version of the course.
+For credentialing purposes, the courses

 IS-700a National Incident Management System (NIMS),